I can’t find my tickets, what should I do?

 Does the festival have disabled access?

 We try our best to make the festival accessible and a great experience for everyone.
-If you would like to join us in 2018, we ask that you contact firstname.lastname@example.org as far in advance as possible to discuss your needs, or those of someone you care for.
-Further information can be found on our Accessibility Info page.
+If you would like to join us in 2019, please visit our Accessibility Info page for more information.

 Can I bring my dog?’